24ik/pon2/README.md

 ### Known Issues

+- On Windows, the followings does not work:
-- cpp backend does not work on Windows
+    - cpp and JS backend
-- AVX2 does not work on Windows
+    - AVX2

 ### API Usage